A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Conclusion and future work

 \section{Conclusion and future work}

-We have developed a systematic approach for generating Lyapunov functions for families of ODEs and SDEs.
-Verifying such a Lyapunov function can be formulated as an LMI.
-From this formulation, it is possible to derive Lyapunov functions and the associated convergence bounds.
-We retrieve results from discrete optimization methods with shorter proofs, and fewer assumptions. \smallbreak While obtaining guarantees for stochastic optimization methods might be tedious, the SDE approach allows for simpler analyses of the trade-off between the variance term and term that forgets the initial conditions.
+We have developed a systematic approach for finding quadratic Lyapunov functions for families of ODEs and SDEs approximating SGD.
+Verifying such a Lyapunov function is cast as verifying the feasibility of a small-sized LMI.
+From this formulation, it is possible to efficiently search for quadratic Lyapunov functions for arriving to convergence bounds.
+While we retrieve convergence guarantees similar to those of discrete-time systems, continuous-time models require less assumptions on the problem classes and can be analyzed through shorter proofs.

+While obtaining guarantees for stochastic optimization methods might be tedious, the SDE approach allows for simpler analyses of the trade-off between the variance term and the term that forgets the initial conditions.
 A shortcoming of this approach is that this analysis does not include approximation guarantees between optimization methods and their continuous-time counterparts.
-In the deterministic setting, stability techniques are often developed to quantify this approximation efficiency~\cite{Gautschi1997}.
+In the deterministic setting, stability techniques are often developed to quantify this approximation efficiently~\cite{Gautschi1997}.
 In stochastic analysis, stochastic modified equation have been introduced by Li et~al.~\cite[Theorem 1]{li2017stochastic} to better approximate SGD, and stochastic methods with momentum.
-For non-convex functions, some analysis have also been done by Shi et~al \cite{shi2020learning}.
+For non-convex functions, some analyses have also been done by Shi et~al~\cite{shi2020learning}.
 However, these approximation theorems often require many assumptions on the class of functions, which we believe could be further simplified using computer-assisted proofs.